Turok (video game series): Turok: Escape from Lost Valley

 Developed by Pillow Pig Games and published by Universal Studios Interactive Entertainment on July 25, 2019, for Xbox One and PC.
 It is unrelated to the previous games, instead based on the early Turok comics of the 1950s, and with characters animated in the chibi style.
 The game is played from an isometric perspective with Turok and his brother Andar fighting numerous creatures as they venture through the Lost Valley.
 The game's creation came as a result of a 2018 contest, by Universal and Unity Technologies, for entrants to create a game based on Universal properties.
 More than 500 entries were made, and the Turok game was among the finalists.
 It was later delisted from all digital stores on January 7, 2022.

 Turok: Origins

 A new game was announced on December 12, 2024, during the Game Awards.
 Titled Turok: Origins, the game will be developed and published by Saber Interactive.
-No release date has been set, but it will be published on the PlayStation 5, Xbox Series X/S, and Steam.
+It is scheduled to be released in the Spring of 2027 for the PlayStation 5, Xbox Series X/S, Nintendo Switch 2 and Steam.

-In the game, Turok warriors battle dinosaurs as well as an extraterrestrial threat, which seeks to kill human populations throughout the galaxy.
-Although the previous home console games in the series were first-person shooters, Turok: Origins will be played from a third-person perspective.
-The game will include an online cooperative mode.

 Cancelled games

+Turok 2: Seeds of Evil Sega Dreamcast game

+After the release of the N64 version of Turok 2, Acclaim had intended to make a Sega Dreamcast version.